makinacorpus/geolabel-maker/README.md

 ![data](docs/images/data.png)

 Before to generate your dataset, you will need to provide geo-referenced satellite `images` (i.e. rasters) and `categories` (i.e. vectors).
+Geolabel Maker provides tools to download imagery from [Sentinel](https://www.sentinel-hub.com/) or [MapBox](https://www.mapbox.com/) and vectors from [Open Street Map](https://www.openstreetmap.org/).
-See this [example on how to download data]() for further details.
+See this [example on how to download data](notebooks/Download%20data%20with%20Geolabel%20Maker.ipynb) for further details.

 ![dataset](docs/images/dataset.png)

 Once you have geo-referenced rasters and vectors, you are ready to build your own dataset.
-List the different categories (e.g. buildings, vegetation) in `categories.json` that will be used as masks.
-You will need to create tiles for the images and labels (i.e. rasterized vectors) to be able to generate your annotations file.
-See this [example on how to generate a dataset]() for further details.
+Geolabel Maker lets you generate labels in different dimensions and resolution.
+In addition, you can generate tiles in [Slippy Map format](https://wiki.openstreetmap.org/wiki/Slippy_Map) or divide bigger images into a mosaic.
+See this [example on how to generate a dataset](notebooks/Generate%20a%20dataset%20with%20Geolabel%20Maker.ipynb) for further details.

 ![annotations](docs/images/annotations.png)

 The final step is to generate you annotations file.
 This python package lets you create three kinds of annotations:
-- [Classification](), to map images with one category;
+- **Classification**, to map images with one category;
-- [Object Detection](), to extract object by their bbox in the images (and their corresponding masks);
+- **Object Detection**, to extract object by their bbox in the images (and their corresponding masks);
-- [Segmentation](), to extract object by their segmentation in the images (and their corresponding masks).
+- **Segmentation**, to extract object by their segmentation in the images (and their corresponding masks).

 See this [example on how to generate annotations]() for further details.